Search

 The image evaluation of the SYNC can also be used to describe the particle shape and to make a statement about the content of satellites and non-spherical particles.
 Fig. 13 shows scattergrams of sample 2 and sample 4, where each point represents a measured particle.
 Fig. 14 shows examples of some spherical and non-spherical particles as recorded by the SYNC camera.

-Metal Powders & Additive Manufacturing - Abbildung 13a
+Metallpulver & Additive Fertigung - Abbildung 13a

-Metal Powders & Additive Manufacturing - Abbildung 13b
+Metallpulver & Additive Fertigung - Abbildung 13b

 Abbildung 13:

-Metal Powders & Additive Manufacturing - Abbildung 14
+Metallpulver & Additive Fertigung - Abbildung 14

 Abbildung 14: